 Stop Starting, Start Finishing

-Kanban is about evolution, not revolution.
+Kanban, one of the most popular project management tools and methods, is about evolution, not revolution.
 It hinges on the fundamental truth that you must know where you are before you can get to your desired destination: you must end your current task to move on to the next.

 The basic idea of Kanban is visualizing every piece of work on a board.
 Basically, a Kanban board helps coworkers organize their workflow as a team, allowing everybody to have a clear vision of what’s to be done (To do), what’s in the making (Work in Progress) and what’s been done already (Done).
 This way, the Kanban board turns into a central informational hub.
 All tasks are visible, and they never get lost, which brings transparency to the whole work process.
 Every team member can have a quick update on the status of every project or task.

-The 4 fundamentals principles of Kanban
+The 4 principles of Kanban

 START WITH WHAT YOU DO NOW